Barnes Foundation Internship Descriptions

 Community Engagement and Family Programs

 The Community Engagement and Family Programs team creates engagement initiatives and activities at the Barnes and in local communities.
 This team collaborates with other departments and local organizations to promote and implement our programming year-round.
 Multilingual educators, visual artists, and community organizers are encouraged to apply.
+Applicants with a passion for museum equity and social impact are preferred.

 - Help plan and implement intergenerational programs, including summer art camps, family workshops, and special initiatives.

-- Aid instruction and facilitation of community conversations through inquiry-based learning and art making.
+- Aid instruction and facilitation of community conversations through inquiry-based learning and artmaking.

 - Support special initiatives through research, evaluation, and documentation.